 Independent Age would like to thank those who shared their experiences as this information was being developed, and those who reviewed the information for us.
-Our special thanks go to MoneyHelper for their expert knowledge during the review.

 How did we do?

 To tell us what you think of our information, contact us using the details below.
 We will use your feedback to help us plan future changes to our publications.